mon-gmx/mon-gmx.github.io/index.md

 *- Oh this guy forgot to mention toil!*

 Nah, automation is fabulous, it eliminates a lot of waste and errors, but arguably, every single link in the delivery chain should have an appetite for not doing the same task twice.
 So toil reduction should not be something for SRE's only.
 Feel free to disagree.

+### I think I was a DEI hire, and I am fine with it (02/25)

+Basically that.
+Now that I do some retrospective, my time in Silicon Balley was an opportunity that, I believe, I mostly got because of DEI.
+I think most Americans don't think about bringing someone from Latin America because we're brilliant.
+Even though I passed all my interviews, they needed a brown person with a different funny accent, thus, they brought me in.
+I turned out to be committed to do my job (most people are under the right conditions).
+Yet I think under different circumstances, like the current ones, the only spot for a person like me is moping floors rather than doing "engineering" in an office at the bay area and that's heartbreaking.

+Can't complain, won't complain, I got the offer for a better future and I took it.
+Best job ever, best 5 years ever, I learned a lot, I had a lot of **real** growth, I got quite spoiled and I still miss the life I had for that brief moment.

 ### Operations at large scale are complicated, culture is almost impossible (02/25)